Cookie Consent by Free Privacy Policy Generator website

 This dimension accounts for 22.2% of the overall index.

-Indicators have different weights for each country depending on their normative relevance (deliberated by the research team) and the relative importance of news use via digital intermediaries (social media, search, news aggregators), as measured by the Eurobarometer (2022).
+Indicators have different weights for each country depending on the relative importance of news use via digital intermediaries (social media, search, news aggregators), as measured by the Eurobarometer (2022).
 Example: The higher the exposure to news via social media in a given country, the higher the relative importance of the indicators related to policy and regulation of digital intermediaries (the last four indicators).

 Research Consortium